vadimcn/codelldb/BUILDING.md

 cd codelleb
-mkdir build  # (the build directory may be changed, but tasks.json assumes it's "build" under the project root) cd build cmake .. -LLDB_PACKAGE=<path to zip archive created in the previous step>
+mkdir build  # (the build directory may be changed, but tasks.json assumes it's "build" under the project root) cd build cmake .. -DLLDB_PACKAGE=<path to zip archive created in the previous step>
 ```

 # Build